 Remember to clean the lint trap after each drying cycle.
 It’s a good idea to vacuum it out monthly to keep it running smoothly and efficiently.

-Whether you have a top load or a front load washer, wipe it down after each use (along with the gasket on front load machines), and leave the door open to air dry when not in use—this will help prevent odor-causing mold and mildew from forming.
+Whether you have a top load or a front load washer, wipe it down after each use (along with the gasket on front load machines).
+And don’t forget to leave the door open so your machine can air dry when not in use—this will help prevent odor-causing mold and mildew from forming.

-Follow these simple and easy tips to help make doing laundry a breeze.
-With preparation, pre-treating and my pro-tips, you’ll be having loads of fun before you know it!
+With preparation, pre-treating, and my pro-tips, you’ll be having loads of fun before you know it!
 Don’t let laundry be the daunting chore it once was.
 Here’s to finding the laundry routine you can’t live without and reclaiming your weekends!